doctor-syn/doctor-syn/README.md

 A computer algebra system for rust.

 This crate is mostly for generating mathematical code at compile time.
-The focus is largely on numerical apprimation of transcendental and statistical functions to make them vectorisable.
+The focus is largely on numerical approximation of transcendental and statistical functions to make them vectorisable.

 For example, say we want to make an approximation to `-cos(x*2π)` over the